Solomon and Sheba: Plot

-Under the rule of King David, Israel is united and prosperous, although surrounded by enemies, including Egypt and its allies.
-The aging King favours Solomon to succeed him, but his elder brother Adonijah, a warrior, declares himself King.
+Under the rule of King David, Israel is united and prosperous, although surrounded by enemies, including Egypt and its allies, such as Sheba.
+The aging King favours the peace-loving Solomon to succeed him, but his elder brother Adonijah, a warrior, declares himself King, after a battle with Egypt where he encounters and insults the Queen of Sheba, as she and her troops retreat.
 When David learns of this, he publicly announces Solomon to be his successor.
-Adonijah and Joab, his general, withdraw in rage, but Solomon later offers his brother the command of the army, knowing that Adonijah may use it against him.
+Adonijah and Joab, his general, withdraw in rage, but Solomon later offers his brother the command of the army, though knowing that Adonijah may use it against him.

 Israel continues to prosper under Solomon's rule.
 The Queen of Sheba conspires with the Egyptian Pharaoh to undermine Solomon's rule by seducing him and introducing Sheban pagan worship into Jerusalem.
 Solomon is indeed bewitched by her, and the two begin living together under the pretense of forming an alliance between their two kingdoms.
-The king's reputation is damaged, but at the same time Sheba—who sees the king's wisdom in the Judgment of Solomon—begins to truly fall in love with him and regret her plotting.
-Things come to a head when Solomon recklessly allows a Sheban 'love festival' (in fact an orgy in celebration of a pagan god Almaqah) to be held within Israel.
-In an act of divine retribution, lightning from heaven destroys the Sheban altar and damages the newly built Temple in Jerusalem, and the land is beset with a deadly famine.
-Solomon is publicly rebuked by the people; the High Priest and Nathan the Prophet disown him.
+The king's reputation is damaged, but at the same time Sheba—who sees the king's wisdom in the Judgment of Solomon—begins to truly fall in love with him and regret her plotting; she even helps save his life when Adonijah sends Joab to assassinate Solomon.

+Things come to a head when Solomon recklessly allows a Sheban "love festival" (in fact a virtual orgy in celebration of a pagan god Rah-gon) to be held within Israel, and even visits the festival, embracing the Queen.
+In an act of divine retribution, lightning from heaven destroys the Sheban altar and damages the newly built Temple in Jerusalem, and also kills David's handmaiden, the virtuous Abishag, who loved Solomon and went to the Temple to ask God to punish her instead of Solomon; and the land is beset with a deadly famine.
+Solomon is publicly rebuked by the people; Zadok the High Priest and Nathan the Prophet disown him.